scriptPilot/app-framework/README.md

 ## Update

-To update App Framework to latest development version, run `npm run update`.
+Updating does not work properly as necessary scripts are not completed.
+To test the newest development version, you should create a new app.